Banner Image

 Take Action: Make a Plan

-Learn new skills to help you change your drinking habits.
+Learn new skills to help you change your drinking patterns.

 Planning ahead can help you manage situations when you might be tempted to drink too much.
 Think ahead about how to say “no” if someone offers you a drink.